neetcode-gh/leetcode/hints/eating-bananas.md

 <details class="hint-accordion">
     <summary>Hint 4</summary>
     <p>
+    Consider <code>m</code> to be the largest pile and <code>n</code> to be the number of piles.
 A brute force solution would be to linearly check all values from <code>1</code> to <code>m</code> and find the minimum possible value at which Koko can complete the task.
-This approach would take <code>O(n * m)</code> time, where <code>n</code> is the size of the input array, and <code>m</code> is the maximum value in the array.
+This approach would take <code>O(n * m)</code> time.
 Can you think of a more efficient method?
 Perhaps an efficient searching algorithm could help.
     </p>
 </details>